nghiant3223/nghiant3223.github.io/_posts/2025-03-11-go-scheduler.md

 Fortunately, Go does support us to get the idea of what is happening with the scheduler.
 The [runtime/trace](https://go.dev/pkg/runtime/trace) package contains a powerful tool for understanding and troubleshooting Go programs.
-To make use of this, we need to add instrument to the `main` method to export the traces to file.
+To use it, we need to add instrument to the `main` method to export the traces to file.

 ```go
 func main() {